hyppolite314/geo_analysis_realty/README.md

 Reginald Hyppolite
 https://www.linkedin.com/in/reginald-hyppolite-nyc/

-Shout out to all the great TAs and Professor V
+BIG THANKS to all the great TAs and Professor Vinicio DeSola

 ---

 ## License

-N/A -- Free open.ware
+N/A -- Free open.ware for a better world.